shakespete/react/Notes.md

-Virtual DOM vs Actual DOM
+<h1><u>Virtual DOM vs Actual DOM</u></h1>

-*DOM stands for Document Object Model and is an abstraction of a structured text.
+<i>*DOM stands for Document Object Model and is an abstraction of a structured text.
 For web developers, this text is an HTML code, and the DOM is simply called HTML DOM.
-Elements of HTML become nodes in the DOM.
+Elements of HTML become nodes in the DOM.</i>

 The virtual DOM (VDOM) is a programming concept where an ideal, or “virtual”, representation of a UI is kept in memory and synced with the “real” DOM by a library such as ReactDOM.
 This process is called reconciliation.